keerthivasansa/animos/README.md

     - [AppImage](https://github.com/Nectres/animos/releases/download/v0.2.2/Animos-0.2.2.AppImage)
     - [Snap](https://github.com/Nectres/animos/releases/download/v0.2.2/animos_0.2.2_amd64.snap)

-# Features

-- Clean and minimal user interface 🌟
-- Cross-platform support 💻
-- No ads, no clutter.
-Enjoy a premium experience. 🛑
-- Discover trending and popular anime 🌍
-- Secure streaming 🔒
-- Local caching with SQLite for fast refetches ⚡
-- Multiple streaming sources for reliable performance 🐳
-- Uses platform native APIs to give users an integrated experience 🤝

-<br/><br/>

 # Roadmap
 - [ ] Ability to download single or a batch of episodes
-- [ ]Provide recommendations based on watch history
+- [ ] Provide recommendations based on watch history
-- [ ]Alert and taskbar icon to perform various functions
+- [ ] Alert and taskbar icon to perform various functions
-- [ ]Streamline the API used for fetching information and sources.
+- [ ] Streamline the API used for fetching information and sources.
 - [ ] Ability to import MAL
 - [ ] Sync across devices with user accounts
 - [ ] Mobile apps that sync with desktop apps.